Striking South African miners meet platinum firms

 The strike and fears of unrest hit the rand, pushing it through the psychologically key 11.0 to the dollar to levels last seen five years ago.
 Violence in the platinum sector could trigger a heavier sell-off in the currency.

-The companies' talks with the hardline Association of Mineworkers and Construction Union (AMCU) were held under the auspices of South Africa's main commercial arbitration body, labor ministry spokesman Musa Zondi said.
+The companies' talks with the hardline Association of Mineworkers and Construction Union (AMCU) were held under the auspices of South Africa's main commercial arbitration body, labour ministry spokesman Musa Zondi said.

 "They will sit down on Monday and talk," he said after several hours of mediation in Johannesburg.
 Next week's negotiations are expected to go on for three days.